‘I think they found the body of that girl’: Prison calls link Kokomo man to woman missing since 2016 - NewsBreak

 McClerkin was last seen on Oct.
 11, 2016.

-“She walked into a house on S. Washington, the 1000 block, and she never walked out supposedly,” McClerkin’s grandmother previously said .Court docs: Kokomo attorney busted for drunk driving drank cop’s coffee to try and hide alcohol on breath
+“She walked into a house on S. Washington, the 1000 block, and she never walked out supposedly,” McClerkin’s grandmother previously said .Local gas stations sit 90 cents below state average

 Court documents now reveal that home on S. Washington Street to be an apartment where Farmer was living at the time.
 McClerkin’s mother told police just two days after her daughter’s disappearance that McClerkin had been at Farmer’s apartment on Oct.
 11, 2016.
 Officers responded to the apartment but didn’t locate McClerkin.
 Farmer told police McClerkin had been outside in the alley but never came inside.